tebracb/Restaurant-review-site-II/README.md

 * React Ratings Declarative to display ratings and for filter tool
 * react-streetview to be able to add Street View Panorama to my app

-Develop a full JavaScript application according to a specification Debug an application using DevTools

 ### Technologies:
 * **ReactJS**, **create-react-app**
 * APIs (**Geolocation API**, **Google Places API**, **Place Details API**, **Street View Panorama**)